iGeNeTeL/REVERSE/README.md

 ## Features
 - **Completely Free:** :)

+- **Simple GUI:** The tool features a user-friendly, intuitive interface that is easy to navigate.

 - **Full Config System:** A full configuration system that lets you save and load your settings in 15 available slots, so you can run the tool, load your settings, and enjoy.

 - **Hotkeys:** Hotkeys system for everything, allowing you to enable/disable any feature in the tool using your keyboard.
 Plus, the keybindings are fully customizable.